charlesrocabert/MoRIS/INPUT_FILES_TUTORIAL.md

 <br/>
 <br/>
-This tutorial explains to the user how to build MoRIS input files, in order to perform HMD (Human Mediated Dispersal) parameters estimation.
+This tutorial explains to the user how to build MoRIS input files, in order to perform HMD (Human Mediated Dispersal) simulations and parameters estimation.

-MoRIS requires 3 input files:
+MoRIS requires three input files:
-- <strong>The map file</strong>, describing a discretized version of the area of interest, made of "cells" of a given size (<em>e.g.</em> squares, or hexagons, or anything else),
+- <strong>The map file</strong>, describing a discretized version of the area of interest, made of "cells" of a given size (<em>e.g.</em> squares, hexagons, or anything else),
 - <strong>The network file</strong>, describing the network connecting cells on the map (<em>e.g.</em> a road network, but any network could work, such as a river system or an aerial system),
 - <strong>The sample file</strong>, describing the sampling effort of the invasive species of interest, cell by cell.
 A presence-absence scheme is required.